 Note that there are limits to the amount you can contribute to an IRA.
-The 2017/2018 tax year annual maximum is $5,500 (or $6,500 if you’re 50 or over).
 If you have a larger windfall that you want to invest, you would likely need to invest the lion’s share in a traditional investment account without the tax benefits of a qualified retirement account.

 Don’t quit your day job

 There are a lot of factors that may go into the decision on whether to keep working, but unless the windfall is substantial – millions of dollars – most people would be better served to continue working.
 Even a large inheritance of a million dollars or more could disappear quickly – as evidenced by the high percentage of lottery winners who have gone bankrupt.

 And once you’ve left the workforce, it may be difficult to return after an extended absence.
 It could be very disheartening regressing from retired to rejoining the workforce as your windfall evaporates.

 By keeping your job and investing your windfall, you may be able to improve your financial status while still enjoying an active lifestyle.